Running Gwen in Docker

 FROM node:21-alpine

-# install bash and java
+# install tools

 RUN apk update \